NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

  }
 ```

-### Resnik: full breakdown
+### Okapi: full breakdown

-*This example is a direct copy/paste of https://github.com/NorthernWidget-Skunkworks/Project-Resnik#how-to-write-a-program.*
+*This example is a direct copy/paste of https://github.com/NorthernWidget-Skunkworks/Project-Okapi#how-to-write-a-program.*

 The below program is an example that you can copy and paste directly into the Arduino IDE in order to upload to your data logger.
 We'll walk you through what each piece of the code is and does.